apache/dubbo-website/blog/en-us/spring-boot-dubbo-start-stop-analysis.md

 > We can find all the thread digests by `grep tid` here, and find the line that doesn't contain the daemon keyword by `grep -v` command.

-We can get some information by the above results:
+We can get some information from the above results:

-- There are two threads `container-0`, `container-1` is very suspicious, Ther are non-daemon threads in wait state.
+- There are two "suspicious" threads : `container-0`, `container-1`.
+They are non-daemon thread in wait state.
-- There are alse some threads about GC, and threads that start with `VM`, They are also non-daemon threads, but they are most likely the JVM's own threads, which are ignored here.
+- There are alse some threads about GC, and threads that start with `VM`.
+They are also some non-daemon threads, but they are most likely the JVM's own threads, which we can ignore for now.

 In summary, we can infer that it is likely that the `container-0` and `container-1` cause the JVM to not exit.
 Now let's search through the source code to find out who created the two threads.

-By the source code analysis of Spring-boot, we can find these code on `org.springframework.boot.context.embedded.tomcat.TomcatEmbeddedServletContainer`'s `startDaemonAwaitThread`.
+By the source code analysis of Spring-boot, we can find these code in the `startDaemonAwaitThread` method of `org.springframework.boot.context.embedded.tomcat.TomcatEmbeddedServletContainer`.

 ```java
     private void startDaemonAwaitThread() {